cloudify-cosmo/cloudify-stage/conf/README.md

   * `ignoreFolders` - array of strings, list of directories to be ignored when importing widgets
   * `tempDir` - string, directory name used to store widgets temporary files
   * `requiredFiles` - array of strings, list of filenames required to properly load widget
-  * `backendFilename` - string, name of the file containing widget backend inside widget directory
+  * `backendFilename` - string, name of the file containing widget backend inside widget directory (excluding file extension)
+  * `backendFilenameExtensions` - array of strings, list of supported extensions for backend file

 * `ssl` - object, configuration for SSL connection
   * `ca` - string, absolute path to SSL CA certificate